 Useful for future expansions and changes in requirements are the models with expandable battery modules.
 So there are different form factors available and you can usually choose from rack-mounted models or stand-alone's.

-A very elegant UPS is the new Eaton 3S.
-This is meant for the lower powers of say 20-30 Watts and is typically used to power critical equipment such as a modem for a number of hours.
+A very elegant UPS for the office is the Eaton 3S.
+It is intended for the lower power ratings of say 20-30 watts and is typically used to power critical equipment such as a modem for several hours.